Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-security/step1/security1.md

 1. `touch (filename)` - Use to create a file
 2. `nano (filename)` - Use to edit a file
 3. `docker build -t (image name) .` - Use to build a docker image
-4. `docker image ls` - Use to list all the image that exist on your current machine
+4. `docker image ls` - Use to list all images that exist on your current machine
 5. `docker container ps -a` - Use to list all exist container on your current machine
-6. `docker image rm (image name)` - Use to delete a docker image with a specifig name
+6. `docker image rm (image name)` - Use to delete a docker image with a specified name
-7. `docker container rm (container name)` - Use to delete a docker container with a specifig container
+7. `docker container rm (container name)` - Use to delete a docker container with a specified container

 All neccessary Dockerfile syntax
 1. `FROM (docker image name):(tag)` -  Specifies the starting point image for your Docker image.